arc360alt/tuithings/arkfetch/arkfetch.md

 Just add bg_ to any of the normal colors

 You can see what colors they come out to in the python file.

+# THEMES
+- Use the argument -t1 for the original theme
+- Use argument -t2 for the new theme that is basied off of [this](https://raw.githubusercontent.com/harilvfs/fastfetch/refs/heads/old-days/fastfetch/config.jsonc) FastFetch configuration

 EXAMPLE CONFIGURATION FOR MINT USERS:
 ```